15 Fascinating Facts About David Bowie

 On July 11, 1969, Bowie released the single “Space Oddity.”
 The timing could not have been more perfect.
 Nine days after its release, the BBC ran the song over its coverage of Apollo 11’s lunar landing.
 It would end up being his first big hit in the UK.

-8. His brother was a major inspiration for his music.
+8. David Bowie's brother was a major inspiration for his music.

 In 1985, Bowie’s half-brother Terry Burns, who battled mental health issues throughout his life, escaped from the hospital where he had been admitted and killed himself.
 In Nicholas Pegg's The Complete David Bowie, the writer revealed that Burns had quite an impact on Bowie’s writing.
 He was reportedly the inspiration for a number of his songs, including “Aladdin Sane,” “All the Madmen,” and “Jump They Say.”

-9. Being Ziggy Stardust led him to question his sanity.
+9. Being Ziggy Stardust led David Bowie to question his sanity.

 Though Bowie had many alter egos over the years, Ziggy Stardust was the most famous of them.
 From 1972 to 1973 he toured in character as the glam rock persona until he abruptly announced that he would be retiring Ziggy during a concert in 1973.
 “Not only is this the last show of the tour, but it's the last show that we'll ever do,” Bowie said of Ziggy Stardust and the Spiders from Mars.